-During a normal power up sequence, after the POR pulse falling edge, the VCO supplies the limp-home clock frequency to the 13-stage counter, as BCSP output is forced high and MCS is forced low.
-XCLK, BCLK and MCLK are forced to be PCLK, which is supplied by the VCO.
+During this power up sequence, after the POR pulse falling edge, the VCO supplies the limp-home clock frequency to the 13-stage counter, as the BCSP output is forced high and MCS is forced low.
+XCLK, BCLK and MCLK are forced to be PCLK, which is supplied by the VCO at f{VCOMIN} .
+The initial period taken for the 13-stage counter to reach 4096 defines the internal reset period.